 We also had opportunities for some really cool conversations with people we met along the way who didn’t believe the same as us but who were open to hearing about the hope we have in Jesus.
 On one unplanned, impromptu-grab the guitar and take it down by the water-experience, we had a group of people come sit with us and listen to the worship music.
 On another occasion some of the staff of a place we stayed came and joined in during our worship time.

 There are so many unforgettable stories we took with us after this trip.
 (Here is another story I shared about the Perito Moreno Glacier from this trip).
 Yes, Patagonia is just stunning.
 It should be on everyone’s bucket list!
-I can’t wait to share more about that place, but first I wanted to share about what was even more meaningful.
+I had a blast sharing more about that place in another blogpost, but I very much also wanted to share about what was even more meaningful.
 Thank you to Chip and Heather Schroeder and Yay God Adventure Ministries for always pointing people to Jesus, no matter where.
 How fitting this verse they share on their site:

 “You will go out in joy and be led forth in peace;